 Tamburic, B, Evenhuis, CR, Suggett, DJ, Larkum, AWD, Raven, JA & Ralph, PJ 2015, 'Gas Transfer Controls Carbon Limitation During Biomass Production by Marine Microalgae', CHEMSUSCHEM, vol. 8, no. 16, pp. 2727-2736.View/Download from: UTS OPUS or Publisher's site

-Evenhuis, C & Martínez, TJ 2011, 'A scheme to interpolate potential energy surfaces and derivative coupling vectors without performing a global diabatization.', The Journal of chemical physics, vol. 135, no. 22, p.
-224110.View/Download from: Publisher's site
+Evenhuis, C & Martinez, TJ 2011, 'A scheme to interpolate potential energy surfaces and derivative coupling vectors without performing a global diabatization', JOURNAL OF CHEMICAL PHYSICS, vol. 135, no. 22.View/Download from: Publisher's site

 Evenhuis, CR & Manthe, U 2011, 'Photodissociation of CH3I: A Full-Dimensional (9D) Quantum Dynamics Study', Journal of Physical Chemistry A, vol. 115, no. 23, pp. 5992-6001.View/Download from: UTS OPUS or Publisher's site